 "It's most effective to implement a variety of different tactics simultaneously to maximize visibility and interest.
 Think of your efforts in terms of 'surround sound', as you reach your priority populations in multiple ways," Susannah explained.
 "And to make wiser recruiting decisions in the future, track where your candidates are coming from so you can evaluate which tactics are working best, and which are not as efficient and effective."

 Leddy Group, established in 1994 and a division of Work Opportunities Unlimited, specializes in customized staffing and consulting services for administrative, accounting, and light industrial industries.
-Headquartered in Dover, NH, Leddy Group’s branches provide client companies in ME, NH, VT and FL with a full range of services that are geared towards enhancing productivity.
+Headquartered in Dover, NH, Leddy Group’s branches provide client companies in ME, NH, and VT with a full range of services that are geared towards enhancing productivity.

 For more information, visit www.LeddyGroup.com.
 For tips, ideas, resources and the latest industry news, visit www.facebook.com/LeddyGroup or www.twitter.com/LeddyGroup.